These world-record fish have stood the test of time.

 There's been some debate as to whether the fish was actually a brook trout or a brown trout.
 Unfortunately, the world will never know for sure.
 The mount was destroyed in a fire, which means any sort of genetic testing is out the window.

-But Cook would probably be pleased to know his record fish is still greatly celebrated in Ontario, especially along the banks of the Nipigon River, where countless anglers now throw lines hoping for a similar chance at a historic-sized brook trout.
+But Cook would probably be pleased to know his record fish is still greatly celebrated in Ontario, especially along the banks of the Nipigon River, where countless fly fishing enthusiasts now throw lines hoping for a similar chance at a historic-sized brook trout.
 In fact, an entire festival was held to commemorate the 100th anniversary of Cook's catch.

 Nobody has come even remotely close to breaking David Hayes' 1955 11-pound, 15-ounce smallmouth bass record.
 Taken out of the giant smallmouth factory Dale Hollow Lake in Tennessee, it hasn't been without its controversy.